-Figure 8-385—Channel Switch Announcement frame Action field format
+Figure 8-436—Channel Switch Announcement frame Action field format

 The Mesh Channel Switch Parameters element is defined in 8.4.2.105.
-This element is present when a mesh STA performs MBSS channel switch.
-The Mesh Channel Switch Parameters element is not included for channel switch other than MBSS.
+This element is present when a mesh STA performs an MBSS channel switch.
+Otherwise, the Mesh Channel Switch Parameters element is not present..

 Change the Sentence in Section 10.8.4 of TGac Draft D1.2: (P117L53)